zowe/docs-site/docs/guides/api-mediation-security.md

 Zowe Core services:

-- they can use the same key store and trust store as APIML for simpler installation and management
+- they can use the same keystore and truststore as APIML for simpler installation and management
 - or they can have individual stores for higher security

-API service key store (for each service)
+API service keystore (for each service)

 - contains server and client certificate signed by local CA

-API service trust store (for each service)
+API service truststore (for each service)

 - contains local CA and external CA certificates (optional)